theforeman/foreman_abrt/README.md

   minutes.

 ### Configuring hosts to send bug reports to Foreman

+This setup needs to be performed on every host that you wish to report its crashes to Foreman.

 - Make sure that ABRT is installed and running.
   ```